pal9098/Excel-Sales-and-finance-Analytics-/README.md

 # Excel-Sales-and-finance-Analytics-

 ## 🔍 Project Overview
-This project focuses on building a professional Sales and finance Analytics dashboard using Excel to uncover customer trends, market performance, and sales KPIs.
+This project focuses on building a professional Sales and finance Analytics dashboard using Excel to uncover customer trends, market performance, and sales KPIs ,detailed Profit & Loss (P&L) analysis across fiscal years, markets, and months.
+Built entirely in Excel, it provides a strong foundation for financial planning, performance review, and strategic forecasting.
 The goal is to empower businesses to make informed sales decisions using clean and actionable data.

 ---